OpenHPS/openhps-core/README.md

 A data frame is the container that is transmitted from layer to layer.
 It contains a list of all objects involved in this data frame and a

-### Object
+### DataObject
-An Object is an abstract concept of any thing or being that can have an absolute location.
+A Data Object is an abstract concept of any thing or being that can have an absolute location.
 An object on itself

 ### Location